seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit FROTH*

 Come you hither to me, Master tapster.
-What’s your
+What's your
 name, Master tapster?

 **POMPEY**